Custard Apple Trees – Annona hybrids

 Requiring a warm climate nearly all Australian production is in Queensland, much of which is exported to Asia (Australians do not seem to have discovered these wonderful fruit yet).

-- Custard apple trees prefer a well drained humus rich soil.
+- This is a tree that prefers a well drained humus rich soil.

 - Being a tropical to sub tropical fruit, they do like warm conditions and good moisture.
 However very high temperatures are not suited, a range from 25 C to 28C is most suitable for optimum fruit set.